Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Template performance

 Catastrophic redshift errors comes in two types: lower redshift objects scattering to higher redshift and higher redshift objects scattering to lower redshift.
-Since a common cause of catastrophic errors is an inability to distinguish between Lyman and Balmer breaks \citep{Hovis-Afflerbach_2021, Pirzkal_2013}, these errors commonly result in objects being included in or excluded from high-redshift samples.
+Since a common cause of catastrophic errors is an inability to distinguish between Lyman and Balmer breaks \citep{Hovis-Afflerbach_2021, Pirzkal_2013}, or low-redshift strong line emitters mimicking high-redshift breaks in photometric data \citep{Atek_2011,ref_Penin}, these errors commonly result in objects being included in or excluded from high-redshift samples.
 Thus, for a purely photometric study, scattering an object up, would result in the overestimation of the luminosity and mass functions at high redshifts, and similarly an object mistakenly excluded results in the underestimation of such functions.
 For studies with planned follow-up spectroscopy, false high-redshift targets result in wasted observing time, whereas objects scattered to low redshifts result in incomplete and likely biased samples.
 Depending upon the specific study, either type of error could be more important to avoid.

-A strong asymmetry exists due to relative population sizes, as there are far more galaxies at $z \sim 3-5$ than $z > 10$ which are at the detection limit.
+A strong asymmetry exists due to relative population sizes, as there are far more galaxies at $z \sim 3{-}5$ than $z > 10$ which are at the detection limit.
 For example, if 5\% of each population were misclassified, this would result in a high-redshift selection that would be 95\% complete; yet, it would also be dominated by low-redshift interlopers due to their relative abundances.
-An extreme version of this effect occurred in very early \emph{JWST} studies, in which several $z \gtrsim 15$ candidates were selected from photometry, yet none of them was found to lie at these extreme redshifts in follow-up observations \citep{Yan_2022, Castellano_2022, bunker2024jadesnirspecinitialdata}.
+An extreme version of this effect occurred in very early JWST studies, in which several $z \gtrsim 15$ candidates were selected from photometry, yet none of them was found to lie at these extreme redshifts in follow-up observations \citep{Yan_2022, Castellano_2022, bunker2024jadesnirspecinitialdata}.
 Several fitting techniques place a Bayesian prior on the redshift distribution in an attempt to mitigate this effect (including a luminosity prior in EAZY).
-However an incorrect prior will produce a biased sample, and an accurate prior is typically only possible at redshifts where complete statistical samples already exist.
+However, an incorrect prior will produce a biased sample, and an accurate prior is typically only possible at redshifts where complete statistical samples already exist.

-\subsubsection{Redshift Overestimation}
+\subsubsection{Redshift overestimation}